The Human Jungle (TV series): Outline

-The majority of the episodes (26 × 50 mins) each focused on one patient, whose psychological ailment Dr Corder would treat using a humane yet idiosyncratic approach that mixed Freudian psychoanalysis with the contemporary methods associated with the then-fashionable theories of R. D. Laing.
-Several psychiatric techniques, such as word association, group work, role-play and hypnotherapy, were featured in the series.
-Because of the demands of the 50-minute television episode, it was often suggested that Corder would continue to see his patient after the denouement.
-Frequently, Corder's initial patient in a story would turn out not to be the character with the pressing mental health issue.
+Each episode focuses on a different patient, whose psychological condition Dr Corder treats using a humane, yet idiosyncratic, approach that mixes Freudian psychoanalysis with the contemporary methods associated with the then-fashionable theories of R. D. Laing.
+Several psychiatric techniques, such as word association, group work, role-play and hypnotherapy, are featured in the series.
+Frequently Corder's initial patient in a story turns out not to be the character with the pressing mental health issue.

+Because of the constraints of a 50-minute television episode, it was sometimes suggested that Corder would continue to see his patients after the denouement.